 In the heartbeat rhythm generation, the normal cardiac cycle begins with unprompted depolarisation of the sinus node (specialised tissue) placed in the Right Atrium (RA).
 Then, through the right atrium and across the inter atrial septum, a wave of electrical depolarisation ranges into the left atrium.
 In the normal heart, atria and ventricles are separated by an electrically inert fibrous ring, so that, from atria to ventricles, only route of transmission of electrical depolarisation is through the atrio-ventricular (AV) node.
 The AV node provides a short time delay in the electrical signal.
-Then, the depolarisation wave ranges down the interventricular septum (IVS), via the bundle of right and left branches, into the right and left ventricles.
+Then, the depolarisation wave ranges down the inter- ventricular septum (IVS), via the bundle of right and left branches, into the right and left ventrices.
 Hence, under normal cardiac situation, the two ventricles contract simultaneously, which is an important factor in making the cardiac efficiency maximum.
-Then, myocardium repolarise after complete depolarisation of the heart, before it becomes ready again to depolarise for the next cardiac cycle.
+Then, myocardium repolarise after complete depolarisation of the heart, it becomes ready again to depolarise for the next cardiac cycle

-Figure 1.1.
-Basic electrophysiology of the heart
+Fig: 1.1 Electropysiology of heart

-1.4 Normal ECG
+1.5 Normal ECG

 It is already clear that firstly the right atrium is depolarised during normal sinus rhythm which is then followed by the left atrium.
 Thus, on a normal ECG, the first electrical signal originates from the atria and is known as the P wave (see in Fig.1.2).
-Even if, generally, there is only one P wave in most leads of an ECG, in fact, the P wave is the sum of the electrical signals superimposed from the two atria.
+The P wave is the sum of the electrical signals superimposed from the two atria.